npuljc/npuljc.github.io/_pages/about.md

 My research is to improve the practicality of aerodynamic shape optimization in the industrial design of aircraft and wind energy systems.
-I aim to provide effective solutions to large-scale aerodynamic shape optimization problems, especially those with **massive design points**, **uncertain design variables**, **discontinuous metric functions**, and **multiple design objectives**.
+I aim to provide effective solutions to large-scale aerodynamic shape optimization problems, especially those with **massive design points**, **uncertain design variables**, **discontinuous merit functions**, and **multiple design objectives**.

 The difficulties to address the demands come from two fundamental issues: the high dimensionality of shape design variables and the high computational cost of CFD simulations.
 My research shows that using **scientific machine learning** is a way to solve these issues and realize practical and large-scale aerodynamic shape optimization for the industry.